 The Council has adopted a policy respecting the internal discipline of members of its police force.
 The discipline policy shall impose on police officers duties and code of conduct designed to guarantee their effectiveness, the quality of their services and their respect for the authorities to which they report.
 It shall define the behaviour that constitutes disciplinary offences and provide for sanctions.

-AMENDMENT NUMBER ONE TO THE AGREEMENT ON THE PROVISION OF POLICE SERVICES as represented by the Mohawk Council of Akwesasne (hereinafter referred to as the "Council")
+AMENDMEN'T NUMBER ONE TO THE AGREEMENT ON THE PROVISION OF POLICE SERVICES

 AMONG